 Twins, Tripods and Phantoms at the Comrades Marathon

 Having picked up a viral infection days before this year’s Comrades Marathon, on 1 June I was left with time on my hands and somewhat desperate for any distraction.
-So I spent some time looking at my archive of Comrades data and considering some new questions.
+I spent some time looking at my archive of Comrades data and considering some new questions.
 For example, what are the chances of two runners passing through halfway and the finish line at exactly the same time?
 How likely is it that three runners achieve the same feat?

 My data for the 2013 up run gives times with one second precision, so these questions could be answered if I relaxed the constraints from “exactly the same time” to “within one second of each other”.
 We’ll call such simultaneous pairs of runners “twins” and simultaneous threesomes will be known as “tripods”.
 How many twins are there?
 How many tripods?
 The answers are somewhat surprising.
 What’s even more surprising is another category: “phantoms”.